Yasna Haptanghaiti: Age and importance

-While the first two verses (i.e. Y. 35.1-2, cf. Humbach 1991) of the Yasna Haptanghaiti are in Younger Avestan, the rest of the seven hymns are in Gatha Avestan, the more archaic form of the Avestan language.
+The last verse of the last chapter suggests that the seven chapters represent the historical Yasna liturgy, around which the other chapters of the present-day Yasna were later organized.
+In that verse (41.6), the Yasna Haptanghaiti is personified as "the brave Yasna" and "the holy, the ritual chief."
+While the first two verses (i.e. Y. 35.1-2, cf. of the Yasna Haptanghaiti are in Younger Avestan, the rest of the seven hymns are in Gatha Avestan, the more archaic form of the Avestan language.
 The older part of the Yasna Haptanghaiti is generally considered to have been composed by the immediate disciples of Zoroaster, either during the prophet's lifetime or shortly after his death.
 Joanna Narten (Narten 1986) has suggested that, like the Gathas, the hymns of the Yasna Haptanghaiti were composed by Zoroaster himself, but this hypothesis has not received a significant following from the academic community.

 In substance, the seven chapters are of great antiquity and contain allusions to the general (not necessarily Zoroaster-influenced) religious beliefs of the period in which Zoroaster was himself a priest.
-The texts are thus also of significance to scholars of religious history, and play a key role in the reconstruction of (Indo-)Iranian religion and for distinguishing Zoroaster's contributions from previously existing ideas and beliefs.
+The texts are thus also of significance to scholars of religious history, and play a key role in the reconstruction of Indo-Iranian religion and for distinguishing Zoroaster's contributions from previously existing ideas and beliefs.

-Structure and content

-As represented within the greater Yasna liturgy, the Yasna Haptanghaiti are placed (and recited) between the first and second Gathas.
-Unlike the Gathas however, which are in verse, the Yasna Haptanghaiti is in prose.
-Analysis of the texts suggests that the hymns of the Yasna Haptanghaiti were composed as a discrete unit.
-The last verse of the last chapter suggests that the seven chapters represent the historical Yasna liturgy, around which the other chapters of the present-day Yasna were later organized.
-In that verse (41.6), the Yasna Haptanghaiti is personified as "the brave Yasna" and "the holy, the ritual chief."

-The zand commentaries on the seven chapters summarize their contents as follows:
+Text